-O'Quirivint History, Family Crest & Coats of Arms
+O-quirivint History, Family Crest & Coats of Arms

 - Origins Available:

-Many variations of the name O'Quirivint have evolved since the time of its initial creation.
+Many variations of the name O-quirivint have evolved since the time of its initial creation.
 In Gaelic it appeared as O Ciardhubhain, which is derived from the words "ciar" and "dubh," both of which mean "black."

-Early Origins of the O'Quirivint family
+Early Origins of the O-quirivint family

-The surname O'Quirivint was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.
+The surname O-quirivint was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.
 The family of ancient Irish extraction have been seated at Blindwell in County Galway from time immemorial.

-This web page shows only a small excerpt of our O'Quirivint research.
-Another 93 words (7 lines of text) covering the years 1172, 1530, 1531, 1534, 1535, 1550, 1551, 1602, 1589, 1661, 1642, 1653, 1642, 1650, 1721, 1686 and 1688 are included under the topic Early O'Quirivint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-quirivint research.
+Another 93 words (7 lines of text) covering the years 1172, 1530, 1531, 1534, 1535, 1550, 1551, 1602, 1589, 1661, 1642, 1653, 1642, 1650, 1721, 1686 and 1688 are included under the topic Early O-quirivint History in all our PDF Extended History products and printed products wherever possible.

-O'Quirivint Spelling Variations
+O-quirivint Spelling Variations

-Within the archives researched, many different spelling variations of the surname O'Quirivint were found.
+Within the archives researched, many different spelling variations of the surname O-quirivint were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Kirwan, O'Kirwan, Kerovan, Kyrvan, O'Quirivan, Kirwin, Kerwin, Kerwan and many more.

-Early Notables of the O'Quirivint family (pre 1700)
+Early Notables of the O-quirivint family (pre 1700)

 Notable amongst the family name at this time was John Óge Kirwan, Mayor of Galway (1530-1531); Thomas Kirwan, Mayor of Galway (1534-1535); Richard Kirwan, Mayor of Galway (1550-1551); Stephen Kirwan (d.
 1602), an Irish prelate, Bishop of Clonfert; Reverend Francis Kirwan (1589-1661), Bishop of Killala, but was later exiled...

-Another 48 words (3 lines of text) are included under the topic Early O'Quirivint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early O-quirivint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Quirivint family
+Migration of the O-quirivint family

 The 19th century saw a great wave of Irish families leaving Ireland for the distant shores of North America and Australia.
-These families often left their homeland hungry, penniless, and destitute do to the policies of England.
+These families often left their homeland hungry, penniless, and destitute due to the policies of England.
 Those Irish immigrants that survived the long sea passage initially settled on the eastern seaboard of the continent.
 Some, however, moved north to a then infant Canada as United Empire Loyalists after ironically serving with the English in the American War of Independence.
 Others that remained in America later joined the westward migration in search of land.
 The greatest influx of Irish immigrants, though, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America, and those who arrived were immediately put to work building railroads, coal mines, bridges, and canals.
-In fact, the foundations of today's powerful nations of the United Sates and Canada were to a larger degree built by the Irish.
-Archival documents indicate that members of the O'Quirivint family relocated to North American shores quite early: William Kirvan, who arrived in Philadelphia in 1853; Elizabeth, Maria, Michael, and Thomas Kirwan, all arrived in Philadelphia between 1820 and 1844; John Kirwin settled in Philadelphia in 1851..
+In fact, the foundations of today's powerful nations of the United States and Canada were to a larger degree built by the Irish.
+Archival documents indicate that members of the O-quirivint family relocated to North American shores quite early: William Kirvan, who arrived in Philadelphia in 1853; Elizabeth, Maria, Michael, and Thomas Kirwan, all arrived in Philadelphia between 1820 and 1844; John Kirwin settled in Philadelphia in 1851..